 - Use our press release, 15 Tips to Keep Reflux at Bay during 15th Annual GERD Awareness Week, to educate your community about managing GERD symptoms during the holiday.

-- Contact IFFGD to receive a free introductory packet on GERD.
+- Download our free introductory packet on GERD.

 - Join the Digestive Health Alliance and use your voice to make a difference.